smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 # Release Notes

+**V1.56:**
+* Re-added the Lifetime option.
+This option resulted in errors in older Awtrix firmware.
+Make sure you have at least Awtrix Light firmware version 0.59 installed to let this work properly.
+* Up to 3 Ulanzi displays now support the middle button to dismiss a notification for you people with multiple clocks in your home.
+* Streamlined some code to make it future proof.

 **V1.55:**
 * The middle button of the Ulanzi clock now dismisses a notification and sets the corresponding toggle helper to Off.
 NOTE: This uses the default entity ID for the middle button of the Ulanzi clock which is binary_sensor.button_select.
 If you renamed this entity ID, this function will not work!

 **V1.54:**
 * Removed the lifetime setting from the Blueprints.
 This setting causes the device to reboot every now and then.